Skip to main content

 Spread out your drinks

-Sticking to the limit is not safe if you drink your weekly allowance in 1 session, or over a couple of nights.
+It is not safe to drink your weekly limit in 1 session, or over a couple of nights.
+This is called binge drinking.

-Drinking like this is the most harmful way of drinking for your health.
+Binge drinking causes the most harm to your health.
 You’re also more likely to lose control, have accidents and take risks.

 Information: